From Xojo Documentation(Redirected from UserGuide:iOS Views)

-A modal view is a view that is also displayed without being "pushed" onto the current view.
-A modal view cannot have toolbars and should not have other views pushed onto it.
-You can show and close a modal view using a Declare command to specific CocoaTouch APIs.
-To display a view modally:
+A modal Screen is a Screen that is also displayed without replacing the current Screen.
+A modal Screen cannot have toolbars and should not have other Screens pushed onto it.
+You can show and close a modal Screen using the ShowModal method:

 Adding Toolbar Buttons

-A view can have a Navigation Bar, which displays at the top of the view, or a toolbar which displays at the bottom of the view.
-In a horizontally regular environment, a navigation bar can also display within a view that doesn’t extend across the screen, such as one pane of a split view controller.
+A view can have a Navigation Bar, which displays at the top of the Screen, or a toolbar which displays at the bottom of the Screen.
+In a horizontally regular environment, a navigation bar can also display within a Screen that doesn’t extend across the display, such as one pane of a split view controller.

 Refer to UserGuide:Mobile Toolbars for more information.